openml/server-api/docs/contributing/setup.md

 Try to keep tests as small as possible, and only rely on database and/or web connections when absolutely necessary.

-!!!
-Failure ""

-    Instructions are incomplete.
-Please have patience while we are adding more documentation.

 ## YAML validation
 The project contains various [`yaml`](https://yaml.org) files, for example to configure